evgaster/NLpopulation/Pitch/index.md

 Did it contain an R expression that got evaluated and displayed? --> not yet!

-Was it hosted on github or Rpubs? --> going to github!
+Was it hosted on github or Rpubs? --> github!

 Was the presentation actually a presentation? --> not yet